rhine3/audiomoth-guide/guide.md

 * The first versions of the AudioMoth firmware use filenames with compact representations of the date and time that the recording started.
 These filenames can be converted to date & time using the instructions in the AudioMoth user manual or using one of several scripts, e.g. [`audiomoth-scripts` by Nathan Wolek](https://github.com/nwolek/audiomoth-scripts).
 In contrast, the "last modified" time represents the time in UTC that the file was saved, i.e., the time in UTC when the recording ended.
 More recent firmware saves more easily interpreted filenames.

 * The AudioMoth is under continued development.
 New versions of firmware sometimes change AudioMoth behavior.
 If your AudioMoth has unexpected behavior, check the [release notes](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic/releases) for the version of the firmware that your AudioMoth was made with and make use of the Open Acoustic Devices Support Forum.
+(A good rule of thumb is to use the same version of the firmware for all AudioMoths in a given deployment.)

 ## How many hours will my AudioMoth record?